bil-bas/config_leaf/README.md

       end
     end

-    # User uses the ConfigLeaf block.
+    # User uses the ConfigLeaf block syntax.
     object1 = Cheese.new do
       list [1, 2, 3]      # Calls object.list = [1, 2, 3]
       list << 4           # Calls object.list << 4
       value 5             # Calls object.value = 5
       value list.size     # Calls object.value = object.list.size
       reverse!            # Calls object.reverse!

-      # These would be possible if using instance_eval, but not here.
-      #explode!           # Not allowed because it is protected (raises an exception).
-      #@value = 5         # Would set @value on the wrapper, not in the wrapped object, so has no effect.
+      @value = 99         # Would set @value on the wrapper, not in the wrapped object, so has no effect.

+      ## explode!         # Not allowed because it is protected (raises an exception).
     end

     # User chooses to not use ConfigLeaf block syntax by requesting a block parameter.